jorgenkraghjakobsen/tt06-toi2s/docs/info.md

 ## How to test

-If no smolke coming out after supply has been applied all good :-)
+If no smoke coming out after supply has been applied all good :-)

 ## External hardware